kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 !['A pen partially submerged in a bowl of water appears bent due to refraction at the water surface.'](imgs/ReflectionRefraction/pen.jpg "This pen appears bent due to the refraction of light at the water-air interface.
 Water has a higher index of refraction than air, so when the light exits the water, it travels at a lesser angle in air, leading to the vertical squeezing of the pen's image")
 :::

 While we may see the visual effects of refraction on a daily basis — think rainbows, distorted images on ocean-sprayed smart phones, or the paper straw that appears to bend where the air meets your drink —  most of us haven't investigated it in a scientific setting.
-In the first experiment of this lab, we will try to understand, *quantitatively*, the physical effects of refraction.
+In the first two experiments of this lab, we will try to understand, *quantitatively*, the physical effects of refraction.
 By the end of this experiment, we should be able to confidently relate the **indexes of refraction** of two materials sharing a boundary to the physical changes in a ray of light — such as the angle it travels through space, the speed the ray propagates at.

 The next few sections prepare you for this experiment by reviewing the theory of refraction.
 In these sections you will practice some calculations and prepare equations and tables for the experiment.

 ## The Index of Refraction and the Speed of Light
-You might know that light travels in a vacuum at a speed $c=3.00 \times 10^8  \text{ m s}^{-1}$, but, perhaps surprisingly, it travels more slowly within any other medium or material.
+From last week's [Refresher Lab](?linkfile=lab0), you know that light travels in a vacuum at a speed $c\approx 3.00 \times 10^8  \text{ m s}^{-1}$, but, perhaps surprisingly, it travels *more slowly* within any other medium or material.
+Because, as we learned, light is an *Electromagnetic Wave*, light itself must interact with the electric and magnetic fields around it.
+These EM fields, which all matter creates, are far more dense in materials versus air versus a pure vacuum.
+The result is that light slows down significantly in crowded spaces, much like you would walk your bike or skateboard through a packed sidewalk.

+As we will learn, the difference in the speed of light in two materials plays a critical role in optics.
+In particular, the ratio between these speeds is useful.
 We define the **index of refraction**  of a material, denoted by $n$, to be the ratio of the speed of light in a vacuum to the speed of light in that medium.

 :::Equation (IOR| Index of Refraction)
 $$